vvvar/checkmark/README.md

 checkmark compose --prompt "Write me a dummy documentation" --output DOCUMENT.MD
 ```

-This will generate a file `DOCUMENT.MD` with content generated using your prompt.
+This will generate a file `DOCUMENT.MD` with content generated, using your prompt.

 You can control the level of creativity of an AI with(values between 0 and 100 are accepted):